dnsimple/dnsimple-support/content/articles/ordering-comodo-certificate.markdown

 DNSimple provides an SSL certificate interface you can use to order a new SSL certificate.

-All traditional SSL certificates sold by DNSimple are valid for at least one year from their issue date.
+All standard SSL certificates sold by DNSimple are valid for at least one year from their issue date.
 Sixty days before the certificate expires you will begin receiving renewal notices.

 ## Before you start